Colored National Labor Union

-Established in 1869, the National Labor Union (not to be confused with the cognominal National Labor Union), more commonly known as the Colored National Labor Union (CNLU), was formed by African Americans to organize their labor collectively on a national level.
-The CNLU, like other labor unions in the United States, was created with the goal of improving the working conditions and quality of life for its members.
+The Colored National Labor Union (CNLU) or National Labor Union was a labor union formed by African Americans to organize their labor collectively on a national level.
+Established in 1869, the CNLU, like other labor unions in the United States, was created with the goal of improving the working conditions and quality of life for its members.

 African Americans were excluded from some existing labor unions, such as when white workers formed the National Labor Union (NLU).
 William Sylvis, president of the NLU, made a speech in which he agreed that there should be "no distinction of race or nationality" within the ranks of his organization.
 In 1869 several black delegates were invited to the annual meeting of the NLU, among them Isaac Myers, a prominent organizer of African-American laborers.
 At the convention, he spoke eloquently for solidarity, saying that white and black workers ought to organize together for higher wages and a comfortable standard of living.
 However, the white unions refused to allow African Americans to join their ranks.
 In response to this, Myers met with other African-American laborers to form a national labor organization of their own, in 1869 the National Labor Union, often referred to as the Colored National Labor Union, was formed with Myers as its first president.

 The CNLU was established to help improve the harsh conditions facing black workers.
 Among the goals of the CNLU, which represented African-American laborers in 21 states, were the issuance of farmland to poor African Americans in the South, government aid for education, and new nondiscriminatory legislation that would help struggling black workers.